gasagna/Flows.jl/README.md

 ```
 where `x` will be overwritten with the state at the end of the time step, from time `t` to time `t+Δt`.
 Note that
 this function does not allocate extra memory.
 All the required storage for the step is allocated at the time of
 constructing `scheme`.
 This is the only building block provided in this package.
-More advanced integrators can be built using this low-level primitive..
+More advanced integrators can be built using this low-level primitive.